 Maths Lessons

 All children take part in lessons which last between 45-60 minutes for a minimum of four times a week.
 Throughout the week, the children have the opportunity to develop their understanding by using concrete resources to foster a deep understand of our number system and the way place value is constructed.
-We use the HfL Essential Maths Planning as a structure to allow progression and building on ideas using key models, concepts with consistent vocabulary.
+We use the HfL Essential Maths Planning as a stricture to allow progression and building on ideas using key models, concepts with consistent vocabulary.

 Assessing Mathematics